 - a concentration of flammable gas, vapour, a mist of fumes exceeding 5% or the lower explosive limit

 - a presence of combustible dust, such as wood dust, bio-solids, sugar, starch, flour, feed or grain in a quantity and form that would result in a hazardous area.
-Dust explosions usually occur when combustible dust or fibre from paper, grain, organic compounds and meals accumulate, are disturbed and released into the air, and ultimately come into contact with an ignition source.
+Dust explosions usually occur when combustible dust or fibre from paper, grain, organic compounds and meals accumulates, is disturbed and released into the air, and ultimately comes into contact with an ignition source.

 Records of air monitoring for airborne contaminants must be kept for a minimum of 30 years, and are required to be available to workers who are exposed.

-To maintain a safe working environment for everyone, follow these solutions:
+To maintain a safe working environment for everyone, follow these safety solutions:

 - suitable for the nature of the work and the hazard, such as gloves, masks, goggles, face shields and respirators

 - comfortable to wear, and of a suitable size and fit

 - used or worn by workers who have been trained in its use and care